-This sword is probably a great choice to use because it actually restores 5% of your HP when you defeat an enemy.
-You don’t even need to have it equipped in your main hand for it to heal you.
-The damage isn’t crazy on it, but it is a great weapon for the buff it gives you.
+This sword is probably a great choice because it restores 5% of your HP when you defeat an enemy.
+You don’t need to have it equipped in your main hand to heal you.
+The damage isn’t crazy, but it is a great weapon for the buff it gives you.
 Dual-wield this weapon with another to get multiple bonuses.

 6. Mantis Blade

 A curved sword with a blade at both ends wielded by the Cemetery Shades, the insect-ridden grave keepers.
 The blade is thin and sharp, and strong attack unleashes a far-reaching slash.

 Location: Dropped by Cemetery Shade in Gelmir Hero’s Grave.

 This blade is a normal weapon so you can infuse it with Ash of War.
 That is what makes this weapon worth it.
 You can put blood attacks on it, poison attacks, or whatever you want.
 It has great scaling if you use the correct Ash of War, and it is worth the upgrades if you want to use this weapon.